 Moved by the study by Stonewall which cited 49% of gay and bi men have experienced at least one incident of domestic abuse from a family member or partner Richard continued to write about the subject, now exploring abuse unique to LGBT relationships.
 In 2018 he wrote Hold, a full length play sharing the experience of controlling and coercive behaviour in a male gay relationship.

 Frequent in Richard’s work is how shame forms a barrier to those who wish to find help.
-This appears in his writing on previous projects such as mental illness, domestic abuse and in his next play concerning porn addiction.
+This appears in his writing on previous projects such as mental illness, domestic abuse and porn addiction.

 Richard lives in Colchester and continues to develop new projects.